yunjeonglee0/yunjeonglee0.github.io/_posts/2020-06-27-my-first-pldi.md

 - It hardly matters what you write about.
 You can write about **anything you are reading**.
 Write about **your perspectives**, anything you find interesting and/or surprising.
     - E.g., how SMT solvers work, how it uses algorithms for optimization problems, etc.
 - Ask yourself, _“how would you explain it to yourself 5 years ago?”_.
 The blog posts don’t have to be everything to everyone.
 Think of it as a service to the community.
-- It could be example that somebody else had come up with, where you fixed minor issues.
+- It could be an example that somebody else had come up with, where you fixed minor issues.
 Then you can write a blog post about it.
 - Your goal is to become **better at (technical) writing**.
 This will improve your paper-writing skills.

 <br />